NjuChenlab/DeepER/README.md

 # output: the output file path.
 # batchsize: the larger number will speed up predict, but we lead to more memory cost.
 ```
-User can use def_region.py to change the probability file to bedfile.
+You can use def_rloop.py to process the probability file and get the relative position of each rloop interval in the input fasta file.
 ```bash
 python def_Rloop.py  cutoff probability_file outputfile